root-project/root/README/ReleaseNotes/v622/index.md

     Jan Musinsky.
   - The crosshair type cursor type did not work on MacOS Catalina.
 This has been fixed by Timur Pocheptsoff.
+  - Take into account the Z errors when defining the frame to paint a TGraph2DErrors.

 ## 3D Graphics Libraries